Gaiapolis: Gameplay

 Gaiapolis is an action role-playing game played from a overhead view.
 The story follows prince Gerard Himerce, whose country of Avalon was destroyed by Mordred, an evil god summoned by the king Darkness of the Zah Harc empire.
 Determined to exact revenge, Gerard embarks on a journey accompanied by Elaine Shee, a half-fairy and last survivor of the Shee fairy clan, and Galahad, a wingless dragon archduke exiled from the dragon kingdom.
 The party meets a fire warrior, who tells them about three keys to open the path that leads to Gaiapolis, the tower where Darkness resides.
+(Note: Attributed to multiple references:)

 The player can choose one of three characters, each with their own unique weapon, advantages and disadvantages: Gerard and Galahad are sword-wielding warriors, while Elaine is a tonfa-wielding martial artist.
 Gerard is average but has high attack power; Elaine is weak but fast in close combat; and Galahad is slow but has great durability.
 The player fights enemies by performing normal or consecutive attacks with the weapon.
 Using consecutive attacks can potentially land a critical hit on the enemy.
 Characters can also perform a spin attack, a dash attack, and block enemy projectiles.
 Defeating enemies grants experience to fill a level gauge.
 When filled, the character levels up and receives a health boost.
 Characters can reach a maximum level of 30.

 Breaking crates and other objects reveals various items.
 These include weapons and shields that increase the player's offensive and defensive attributes, treasures and books that grant experience, food that replenishes health, eggs, and crystals.
 Picking up an egg spawns one of three mercenary beasts, one for each character: Goblin the soldier (blue), Rollin the armadillo (brown), and Garuda the dragon (purple).
 The beasts follow the character and can be ordered to attack enemies, but they take damage and eventually die.
 Each beast can be recalled to automatically restore its own health.
 Obtaining crystals allows the player to use one-time magic attack spells, and collecting more increases the magic level.

 The player can take damage from an enemy attack and the game is over when they lose all health or the stage boss is not defeated in time.
 The game features a continue option and a password function: a password is displayed when the game is over.
 Entering the password correctly allows the player to resume from the last stage reached.
 The player goes through 16 stages, some of which consist solely of a boss fight for the three keys.
 Completing a stage grants the player additional experience depending on the time limit.
 In Maharishi, a path to Koben opens if the player reaches level 12 or higher, obtains three statues hidden in certain spots, and destroys a shrine to obtain an item.
 If the conditions are not met, the player goes to Neomosc to obtain a weapon, or to Blancmute if their level is below 12.